d30jeff/configs/README.md

 # Configs

-This is my personal configuration files for eslint, prettier, and typescript that works for me.
+This is a bundle configuration files for eslint, prettier, and typescript based on my subjective preference.

 Feel free to fork and modify as needed for your use case.

 ### Motivation